 The Flèches-USA are 24-hour randonnées held in various regions of the United States during the spring.
-The traditional event date is Easter weekend, but it may be held from one week before Easter until seven weeks after.
+The traditional event date is Easter weekend, but it may be held from one week before Easter until the end of May.
 The Flèches-USA are administered by Randonneurs USA (RUSA) and its Regional Brevet Administrators (RBA).
-These rides are patterned after the Flèche Vélocio held by the Audax Club Parisien (ACP) in France, and count toward the ACP's Randonneur-5000 award.
+These rides are patterned after the Flèche Vélocio held by the Audax Club Parisien (ACP) in France, and are part of the ACP’s Flèches Nationales program.
+They count toward the ACP's Randonneur-5000 and Randonneur 10000 awards.

 The Flèches-USA are regional events whereby teams of cyclists all head to a common destination from various starting points.
 The RBA in each region establishes the finishing destination each year.
 Each RBA will conduct the event and process the results in his or her own region only.
 (A team's route may start in another region.)
 There can be other similar team randonnées anytime during the year, such as the RUSA Arrow or Dart rides, but an RBA can hold only one Flèches-USA ride per year.

 The Flèches-USA are team events; no individual entries are allowed.
 Each team may start its ride between noon Thursday and 10:00 AM on Saturday.
 The minimum distance required for the 24-hour period is 360 KM.
-No rest stop may exceed two hours in any one location.
+No rest stop may exceed two hours.

 If several teams use the same starting point and the same route, then starting times for individual teams shall be spaced at least one hour apart.
 Choice of routes and starting times is customarily assigned according to the order of receipt of registrations, but the RBA has discretion to do otherwise if need be.